Đorđe Jovanović (writer): Pre-Surrealist activities

 Between 1928 and 1929, Jovanović and Kostić, together with Davičo, published three issues of the literary magazine Tragovi (Traces).
 The magazine was intentionally limited to an exceptionally small circulation, namely only eight copies of each issue were printed.
 The readers were mostly known in advance and belonged to the Surrealist group, to whom Tragovi would serve as a short anthology presenting the styles of the three collaborators.
-During his work on Tragovi, Jovanović was enamored with the Bonnot Gang and frequently discussed the idea that each excess could represent an affirmation of freedom.
+The trio would go on to produce three issues of the magazine in which they implemented elements of Surrealist automatism.
+Jovanović's poems were less inspired by Surrealism, and displayed an attitude of anarchic individualism and revolt.
+During his work on Tragovi, he was enamored with the Bonnot Gang and frequently discussed the idea that each excess could represent an affirmation of freedom.
+In his op-ed Marginalije (Marginalia) in Letopis Matice Srpske, Marko Ristić praised the magazine for its innovation and aesthetic appeal.
+However, he also critiqued the group for somewhat rigidly adhering to the principle of "art for art's sake," cautioning that this approach could lead to potential misunderstandings, especially with poems lacking contextual explanation.
+Jovanović was dissatisfied with his critique, which he expressed to Ristić in a disheartened letter.

 During 1928, Jovanović was briefly married to a girl in Skopje, in accordance with the wishes of his father.
 The couple had a baby girl, and agreed to a divorce almost instantly.